Package 'geotargets'

 terra_preserve_metadata

 character.
 When "drop" (default), any auxiliary files that would be written by terra::writeRaster() containing raster metadata such as units and datetimes are lost (note that this does not include layer names set with names() <-).
 When "zip", these metadata are retained by archiving all written files as a zip file upon writing and unzipping them upon reading.
 This adds extra overhead and will slow pipelines.
+Also note metadata may be impacted by different versions of GDAL and different drivers.
+Note that you can specify this option for individual targets, e.g., inside tar_terra_rast() there is the option, preserve_metadata.

 name